 Employers can further mitigate the risks of negative reviews by improving one pivotal step in the employee life cycle: offboarding.
 Through a good final impression is born a good lasting impression, which in turn increases the likelihood of a positive review and therefore better future applicants.
 Saying goodbye the right way matters, especially during the modern Great Resignation.

 While money is still a driving factor for both job resignations and applications, it’s far from the only factor or even the most important for the health of the company.
-Instead, respondents highlighted the indisputable necessity of a fair and intentional offboarding process—specifically, one that discussed retirement plans.
+Instead, respondents highlighted the indisputable necessity of a fair and intentional offboarding process—specifically, one that discussed retirement plans and ensured they knew how to access their 401(k) account.
 Even those who quit admitted they would willingly work for the company again if they had had any such discussion.
 Research also shows just how many millions are being left on the table by not adhering to this key practice.

 While it’s clear the practice of offboarding and helping employees move their retirement accounts is critical, the methodology requires expertise and precision.
 Capitalize offers exactly that.
-Through Capitalize, individuals can finally seamlessly move their retirement accounts into an IRA tailored to their specific needs.
+Through Capitalize, individuals can finally seamlessly move their retirement accounts into an IRA tailored to their specific needs, including transferring a 401(k) into a Roth IRA.
 This means both individuals and their former employer have more time to focus on their future success.

 We surveyed 1,251 respondents to explore how important company reviews are to job seekers.
 Respondents in this study ranged in age from 21 to 72 years old with a mean age of 37.
 84% of our respondents were employed either full or part-time, and 16% of respondents had quit their job within the last year.
 62% of respondents were men, and 38% were women.
 This study relies on self-reporting and thus has limitations including, but not limited to, telescoping, exaggeration, and selective memory.